1. Policy Statement

 - to perform any of their other services or activities.

-If a member uses health-related services, THCS may disclose personal information to UH in order for it to pay benefits and to review, develop and improve the services provided by UH and/or its subsidiaries.
+If a member uses health-related services, THCS may disclose personal information to UNI in order for it to pay benefits and to review, develop and improve the services provided by UNI and/or its subsidiaries.